tekmarglobal/dart-api-client/docs/RegisterApi.md

 <a name="apiregisterverifysmspost"></a>
 # **ApiRegisterVerifySmsPost**
-> RestResultOfRegisterServiceLoginResponse ApiRegisterVerifySmsPost (RegisterServiceVerifyRequest body = null)
+> RestResultOfRegisterServiceLoginResponse ApiRegisterVerifySmsPost (RegisterServiceVerifyRequest registerServiceVerifyRequest = null)